PTAB

 • Core Argument for this Ground:

-• Expectation of Success: A POSITA would have a reasonable expectation of success, as the combination involved integrating known network-compatible components (a telepresence robot and a data-entry computer) to perform their conventional functions in a well-established healthcare environment.
+• Expectation of Success: A POSITA would have a high expectation of success as the combination involves integrating known network-connected computers and applying conventional user interface design principles, which are predictable arts.

 • Prior Art Relied Upon: Wang421 (Application # 2004/0143421), Clements (Application # 2006/0271400), Hampton (Patent 6,594,634), and Brown (Patent 5,997,476).